veuse/veuse-portfolio/README.md

 ###The single portfolio-post
 **File:** */veuse-portfolio/views/front/single-portfolio.php*

 This is the file that displays the single portfolio-post.
-The file is commented with some instructions.
+The file has markup that makes it work perfectly with the twenty-twelve theme.
+You may need to change the markup to fit your theme.
+This file is commented with some instructions.

+I have built in some hooks for changing the markup, so you don't need to edit the file directly.

 **For donations, please follow this link**